Goat Breeds ~ How to Choose the Best One

 Compared to a couple of the other breeds we’ve discussed this far, Toggenburg goats produce milk that is relatively low in fat (around 3%).
 This makes it better for drinking than cheese or butter production.

-You’ll appreciate the likelihood of these goats breeding, as they do so regularly and are easy to rely on for producing kids seasonally.
+You’ll appreciate the likelihood of these goats having a successful breeding, as they do so regularly and are easy to rely on for producing kids seasonally.
 When you consider how long are goats pregnant, Toggenburgs have a longer gestation period than other goat breeds.
 On average, a Toggenburg goat doe will have a 179 day gestation period.

 Many farm owners also love how hardy they are, which can make them useful for milk production and meat production (especially the wethers).